ibraeksi/ibraeksi/README.md

-Hi,
+Hi there 👋 Thanks for stopping by 🏃

-I'm a data scientist with 3 years of professional experience.
-I recently completed Le Wagon's intensive Data Science & AI Bootcamp where I learned new skills including project experience in the fields of Deep Learning and Generative AI and improved myself as a data scientist.
-I'm looking forward to the next step in my career where I can contribute my knowledge and creativity to data-driven problem solving.

-I use this space to share some of my own projects that I complete based on publicly available datasets to showcase what I can provide to a data team.
+💻 I'm a data scientist with 3 years of professional experience 💪 Experienced in data visualization, machine learning and dashboarding 🎓 Completed Le Wagon's intensive Data Science & AI Bootcamp 🌱 Looking forward to the next challenge in my career to contribute my skills 📄 Here I share some of my own projects to showcase what I can provide to a data team

 ---